 Other accomplishments she holds include:

-- 2 victories from 24 Hours of Daytona
+- Two victories from 24 Hours of Daytona

 - A win from the 12 Hours of Sebring

-Aside from racing, she is also the founder of the Women in the Women’s Circle Foundation non-profit.
-Lyn also spends time as a motivational speaker plus she is an appeal panelist for NASCAR on the National Motorsports Appeals Panel.
+Aside from racing, she is also the founder of the non-profit Women in the Women’s Circle Foundation.
+St. James also spends time as a motivational speaker and serves as an appeal panelist for NASCAR on the National Motorsports Appeals Panel.

 1. Michele Mouton

-Anyone that knows anything about race car drivers would clearly list Michele Mouton as the best female.
+Anyone who knows anything about race car drivers would list Michele Mouton as one of the best female race car drivers, if not the best.
 She is a former rally driver and has competed in the World Rally Championship for the Audi team.
 In her career, she’s earned four victories plus finished as a runner-up in the drivers’ world championship of 1982.

 She started as a co-driver, but it didn’t take long for her to graduate to the driver’s seat.
 In 1975, she won the two-liter prototype class during the 24 Hours of Le Mans.
 Then, she signed with Fiat France in 1977.
 Just a year later, she won the Tour de France Automobile and had consistent results during the WRC home events.

-In 1981, Audi Sport signed her and she won the Rallye Sanremo that same year.
-During her 1982 racing year, she had victories in Brazil, Greece, and Portugal putting her in a close second to Walter Röhrl.
-Not only did she win the Pikes Peak International Hill Climb in 1985, but she set the record fastest time.
+In 1981, Audi Sport signed her, and she won the Rallye Sanremo that same year.
+During her 1982 racing year, she racked up victories in Brazil, Greece, and Portugal putting her in a close second to Walter Röhrl.
+Not only did she win the Pikes Peak International Hill Climb in 1985, but she also set the record fastest time.

-Then, in 1986, she went with Peugeot and won the German Rally Championship.
+In 1986, she drove for Peugeot and won the German Rally Championship.
 She was also the first female driver to win a major rally championship.
-Once the ban of Group B supercars occurred, she retired from rallying altogether.
+Once the Group B supercars ban occurred, she retired from rallying altogether.

 That didn’t stop her from making a difference in the racing field.
 She went on to co-found the Race of Champions in honor of Henri Toivonen (her former rival).
 In 2010, she became the first president of the FIA’s Women & Motor Sport Commission.
 Then, just a year after that, she took on the role of FIA’s manager in the World Rally Championship.